 It may seem painful to face the trauma you went through.
 Doing so with the help of a mental health professional can help decrease distress.
 There are different types of therapy that have proven to be effective at reducing distress.
 Today, mental health professionals use a variety of PTSD treatment methods.

-To schedule an appointment with a mental health provider trained in helping people who experienced trauma, speak with your healthcare provider or call the Trauma Center at 414-805-8623.
+To schedule an appointment with a mental health provider trained in helping people who experienced trauma, speak with your healthcare provider.

 Recovering from PTSD is an ongoing process.
 There are healthy steps you can take to help you recover and stay well.
 Discover which ones help you feel better and add them to PTSD treatment—and your life.